-Different grades of plasmids are available to meet expectations during the GCT development cycle.
+Different grades of plasmids are available to meet expectations during GCT development cycle.
 Plasmid manufacturing services are generally featured with:

-- Animal free, antibiotic free, low risk to animal health - High yield with 600-800 mg/L in helper plasmids from GenScript ProBio - High supercoiled plasmid content: >90% - Strict quality controls and an appropriate quality assurance process - · Cost-effective with short lead time cGMP Plasmid can meet all needs throughout the development cycle.
-Even if it is used as raw materials for production of viral vectors or used as the drug product, cGMP plasmid meets all of these requirements.
+- Animal free, antibiotic free, low risk to animal health - High yield with 600-800 mg/L in helper plasmids from GenScript ProBio - High supercoiled plasmid content: >90% - Strict quality controls and appropriate quality assurance process - Cost-effective with short lead time

-ProPlasmid is an option suitable for use in non-clinical stages.
+ProPlasmid is an option suitable for the use in nonclinical stages.
 It is manufactured in well-controlled environments under critical quality assurance.